How to Get Out of Debt on a Low Income

 Do I Qualify for Low-Income Government Assistance?

-Qualifying for low-income government assistance depends on a number of factors, including the type of debt you have.
+Qualifying for low-income government assistance depends on a number of factors, including your type of debt.

 If credit card debt is your biggest household challenge — and it is for many, regardless of income – you won’t find any government debt relief programs.

-The good news is, there is no shortage of help on other fronts when it comes to low-income debt help.
-Federal government debt relief programs in the form of financial help include long-time programs such as:
+Fortunately, there is no shortage of help on other fronts when it comes to low-income debt help.

-One disclaimer: Most government assistance programs are only available to American citizens or legal permanent residents of the United States.
+One qualifying standard has nothing to do with net or gross income.
+Most government assistance programs are only available to American citizens or legal permanent U.S. residents.
 Undocumented immigrants typically cannot access these government programs.

 How to Pay Off Debt with Low Income

-Those with low income don’t have a lot of wiggle room to pay anything but bills.
-But with hard work, people can maximize their money by setting and tracking financial goals, one important first step in deciphering how to get out of debt with low income.
+Low income people don’t have a lot of wiggle room to pay anything except bills.
+But with smarter budgeting and a better understanding of debt-relief options people can establish financial goals that can provide targeted solutions to getting out of debt with low income.

 » Learn More: How to Pay Off Debt on a Fixed Income